Five Tips for Good Bands with SDS PAGE Protein Gels

 August 9th, 2017

-The aim of this short post is to provide a few easy tips that can help with getting consistently good bands when running homemade and precast SDS-PAGE protein gels.
+The aim of this short post is to provide a few easy tips that can help with getting consistently good bands when running homemade and precast SDS PAGE protein gels.
 If you run protein gels you may already know some of these tips, but we hope you will find some useful information regardless.

-Rinse and fill wells with water
+Rinse and Fill Wells with Water

-When removing the comb of a gel (or when using a precast gel without a comb), we recommend rinsing and filling the wells with deionised water before loading the gel and filling the tank with running buffer.
+When removing the comb of a gel (or when using a precast gel without a comb), we recommend rinsing and filling the wells with deionized water before loading the gel and filling the tank with running buffer.
 The density difference between the samples and water is greater than between the samples and running buffer.
 This means the samples will sink and settle to the bottom of the wells more quickly after loading.
 This also reduces the likelihood that the trailing ion from the running buffer (for example, Glycine, MES, MOPS or Tricine) will diffuse into the gel below the samples, which would disrupt stacking.

 If any of the wells of a gel are not being used, the empty ones can be filled with 1X sample buffer by simply loading the same amount of buffer as total volume of a sample.
 This way each well has a similar ion content.
 This minimizes any edge effects on each lane of the gel.

 In most gel systems the sample buffer ions, their concentration, and their pH are similar to the gel.
 Even in traditional Laemmli gels, these conditions are similar to the stack.
 However, ions from the sample could diffuse into the gel and disrupt stacking.
-Once gel is in contact with running buffer in discontinuous systems, it is imperative to start running quickly as the run buffer ions should not be allowed to diffuse into the gel, which will disrupt stacking.
+Once the gel is in contact with the running buffer in discontinuous systems, it is imperative to start running quickly as the run buffer ions should not be allowed to diffuse into the gel, which will disrupt stacking.

 The local temperatures of the gel affect how samples migrate.
-High or uneven temperatures across the gel are often the main reason for smiling and other issues.
+High or uneven temperatures across the gel are often the main reason for ‘smiling’ bands and other issues.
 There are many ways to keep the temperature low and even, but the easiest one is to fill the outer part of the tank with running buffer up to the bottom of the wells.
 This way heat dissipates almost homogeneously from the whole gel.
 This cools down the whole gel and avoids large local temperature differences.

-If you have any question about the science behind these tips, or any other question about SDS-PAGE protein gels, please contact us, and our scientists will be in touch shortly.
+If you have any question about the science behind these tips, or any other question about SDS PAGE protein gels, please contact us, and our scientists will be in touch shortly.
 If you have any other suggestions for blog post topics, please let us know!